-- Relationships: Nonverbals behaviors can also be important in relationships.
+- Relationships: Nonverbal behaviors can also be important in relationships.
 These signals can convey attention and affection.
 Or they can be used to express anger and distrust.

 - Therapy: Nonverbal communication also plays a pivotal role in the therapeutic process.
 A therapist’s nonverbal signals can convey interest in a person’s story and can help make the individual feel comfortable and willing to open up.

 Therapists also pay attention to their client’s body language and other nonverbal signals.
-For example, they might note when what someone is saying doesn’t align with their body movements.
+For example, they might note when someone is words don’t align with their body movements.

 How to Improve Your Nonverbal Communication

-If you feel like your nonverbal communication skills could use some improvement, there are things you can do to learn how to communicate more effectively through your body language and other nonverbal signals.
+If you feel like your nonverbal communication skills could improve, there are things you can do to learn how to communicate more effectively through your body language and other nonverbal signals.
 Some things that may help include:

 Use Eye Contact